E-Graphs as a Persistent Compiler Abstraction: Related Work

-The deepest embedding of equality saturation in a compiler was explored in the Cranelift compiler~\cite{cranelift}.
-Unlike the works discussed so far, the Cranelift developers do not utilize a specialized equality saturation library.
+The deepest embedding of \ac{es} in a compiler was explored in the Cranelift compiler~\cite{cranelift}.
+Unlike the works discussed so far, the Cranelift developers do not utilize a specialized \ac{es} library.
 Instead they develop the \ac{aegraph} that directly represents Cranelift's \ac{ir} in conjunction with a \ac{cfg} skeleton that stores each function's \ac{cfg}.
-The additional CFG skeleton does, however, prohibit control flow rewrites, limiting the scope of optimizations.
-The \ac{aegraph} developers selectively discarded certain features of equality saturation to limit the compile time and memory overhead associated with equality saturation.
-Whilst similar to \mlirdialect{eqsat}, we retain more of the generality of libraries like egg and by embedding the e-graph in MLIR we open up the possibility of rewriting across different abstraction levels.
+The skeleton lets Cranelift represent control flow, but does not permit control flow rewrites, limiting the scope of optimizations.
+The \ac{aegraph} developers selectively discarded certain features of \ac{es} to limit the compile time and memory overhead associated with \ac{es}.
+Whilst similar to \mlirdialect{equivalence}, we retain more of the generality of libraries like egg and by embedding the e-graph in MLIR we open up the possibility of rewriting across different abstraction levels.
 Also, since MLIR uses structured control flow constructs, every function consists of a single basic block, and control flow is captured by operations containing nested code regions.
 Conceptually, this can allow control flow to be rewritten just the same as other operations.
-Lastly, by leveraging graph regions we are able to represent cyclic e-graphs which Cranelift's \acp{aegraph} cannot, allowing us to execute full equality saturation in our framework.
+Lastly, by leveraging graph regions we can represent cyclic e-graphs which Cranelift's \acp{aegraph} cannot, allowing Tamagoyaki to execute full \ac{es}.